PETRIE, WILLIAM SCOTT

 Petrie’s next move was to the Levuka based 250-ton wooden schooner ‘Dauntless’, again as the First Mate.
 Between 1877 and 1880 the ’Dauntless’ made five labour recruiting voyages to the New Hebrides and the Solomon Islands and at least once during that time berthed in Sydney (1879), presumably allowing William to catch-up with his family.
 It is now clear that William’s association with Fiji predates that of the arrival of the family in Levuka.

-The 1860’s and a large portion of the 1870’s were known by historians as the ‘unregulated’ years of the labour trade and were considered a magnet for less scrupulous operators, some of whom were responsible for shocking atrocities and the use of extremely violent means to recruit labourers.
+The 1860’s (labourers from the New Hebrides and the Solomon Islands first arrived in Fiji in 1864) and a large portion of the 1870’s were known by historians as the ‘unregulated’ years of the labour trade and were considered a magnet for less scrupulous operators, some of whom were responsible for shocking atrocities and the use of extremely violent means to recruit plantation workers.

-From 1879 the recruiting of labourers for Fiji was regulated by law (Ordinance No. XXIV) and carried out under Colonial Government supervision.
+In 1879 the earlier law governing the recruitment of labourers for Fiji was amended (Ordinance No. XXIV of 5 September) to give greater powers to the Colonial Government to regulate and control this trade.
 At the end of each year, planters, and others, were required to make application to the Agent General of Immigration for the number of labourers they required for the coming year.
 When the list of applications was complete suitable vessels were chartered by the Government to undertake this task.
 Every vessel carried a Government Agent on board.
 The money for the passage and other expenses were paid, in the first instance, by the Government and repaid by planters in three instalments once the agreed number of labourers had been allotted to them.
 Each labourer was indentured for three years and not transferable to other holdings, without the permission of the Agent General of Immigration.
 Wages were set by the Government and the provision of rations mandated.
 That said, penal sanctions favoured the planters and were widely used as a means of extending contracts or clawing back wages.

 Regrettably, the ill-treatment of indentured labour was common, and the provisions of this Ordinance were often honoured in breach.
 The plantation owners were under an obligation to repatriate these Melanesian labourers if they wished to return to their island homes to the west of Fiji but not all of them did.
-Their dependence on Melanesian labour ceased from the mid-1880s as, from 1877 onwards, the land owners and the authorities determined that farm labour, to work in the cotton and sugar plantations in Fiji, should be brought from India under strict agreements which included the right to be repatriated.
+Their dependence on this source of labour diminished appreciably from the mid-1880s as, from 1877 onwards, the land owners and the authorities determined that farm labour, to work in the cotton and sugar plantations in Fiji, should be brought from India under strict agreements which included the right to be repatriated.
+The first shipload of 463 indentured labourers (Girmitiya) from India arrived in Fiji on 15 May 1879 aboard the ‘Leonidas.’

 ‘On Tuesday week last (29 June 1880) a handsome schooner yacht, built to the order of a Fiji firm under special survey, was launched from the building yards of Mr McCulloch, on the Manning River.
 As she glided off the ways she was christened Windward Ho by Miss Petrie, daughter of the Master, who for years past has been favourably known in the south sea island trade.
 The Windward Ho is one of the finest pieces of naval architecture that has ever been produced in New South Wales and reflects great credit on Mr McCulloch, her builder. ….
 This smart craft will be alongside Circular Quay in a few days, and sail for Levuka on receival of stores.’